buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

                                description=["testing"],
                                descriptionDone=["tests"]))

+``descriptionSuffix``
+    This is an optional suffix appended to the end of the description (ie, after ``description`` and ``descriptionDone``).
+This can be used to distinguish between build steps that would display the same descriptions in the waterfall.
+    This parameter may be set to list of short strings, a single string, or ``None``.

+    For example, a builder might use the ``Compile`` step to build two different codebases.
+The ``descriptionSuffix`` could be set to `projectFoo` and `projectBar`, respectively for each step, which will result in the full descriptions `compiling projectFoo` and `compiling projectBar` to be shown in the waterfall.

 ``logEnviron``
     If this option is ``True`` (the default), then the step's logfile will describe the environment variables on the slave.
 In situations where the environment is not